Sheffield Wednesday F.C.

-Sheffield Wednesday Football Club is a professional association football club based in Sheffield, South Yorkshire, England.
-The team competes in League One, the third tier of the English football league system.
+Sheffield Wednesday Football Club is a professional football club based in Sheffield, South Yorkshire, England.
+The club compete in the Championship, the second tier of English football.
+The club is currently in administration.

 Formed in 1867 as an offshoot of The Wednesday Cricket Club (itself formed in 1820), they were known as The Wednesday Football Club until 1929.

-Wednesday is one of the oldest football clubs in the world of any code, and the second-oldest professional association football club in England.
+Wednesday is one of the oldest surviving football clubs in the world of any code, and the second-oldest professional association football club in England.
 In 1868 its team won the Cromwell Cup, only the second tournament of its kind.
 They were founding members and inaugural champions of the Football Alliance in 1889, before joining The Football League three years later.
 In 1992, they became founder members of the Premier League.
-The team has spent most of its league history in English football's top flight, but they have not played at that level since being relegated in 2000.
+The team has spent most of its league history in English football's top two flights, though they have not played in the top tier since being relegated in 2000.